snmca/smca.dev/content/about.md

             I attended the <a href="https://uvic.ca">University of Victoria</a>, where I studied <del>Mechanical</del> Software Engineering, with a somewhat discordant focus on both embedded systems and on artificial intelligence.
-I graduated with a Bachelors of Software Engineering.
+I graduated with a Bachelor’s of Software Engineering.
         </p>
         <p>
             I've always been interested in how software can be integrated into